ebhardjan/ProgVer1/result/README.md

 ![](5sat_allresults_i20s_v2.png)

-We see a very similar picture as for 3sat, but now we cut out even sooner, at about 40 variables for DPLL and CDCL and only 15 for DP.
+We see a very similar picture as for 3sat, but now for instance DP can only solve formulas with up to 15 variables within the given time limit.
 This is not only because we increased the number of literals per clause, but also because we added more clauses such that we could generate both sat and unsat formulas.

 The results when we separate the sat from the unsat problems and average over same sized formulas as before, look very much the same as for 3sat.
 We therefore